What is OHNS?

 - Sleep: medical and surgical treatment of sleep disorders

-The residency consists of 5 total years of training, with the first year divided between 6 months of General Surgery, 3 months of OHNS, and 1 month of ER, SICU, and Anesthesia.
+The residency consists of 5 total years of training, with the first year consisting of:

-The numbers: In 2007, 273 positions were offered among 105 programs in the country.
-There were over 350 applicants last year with a roughly 50/50 mix of male and female applicants.
-Average USMLE Step I score for those who matched was 239 (yet 70 applicants matched with a score of <230), 39% of those who matched were AOA, and 80% self-reported as having abstracts, presentations or publications.
+The numbers: In 2013, 292 positions were offered among 107 programs in the country.
+There were over 420 applicants last year.
+According to 2011 Match outcomes, average USMLE Step I score for those who matched was 243 (yet 31 applicants matched with a score of <230), 4.6% of those who matched were AOA, and 90% self-reported as having abstracts, presentations or publications.

 UNC’s OHNS Residency Program: consistently rated as one of the top programs in the country, with fellowship-trained attendings in every OHNS subspecialty, cutting edge surgical procedures, and highly productive research within the department.
 We also performed the most cochlear implantations in the US last year (3rd most in the world!)